-How the Histogram works¶
+How the Histogram Works¶

-When the Histogram receives an updated image from one of the monitors, each of these pixels consist of a Red, Green, and Blue component.
+When the Histogram receives an updated image from one of the monitors, each of these pixels consists of a Red, Green, and Blue component.
 Each of these values lies within a range of 0 and 255, which are the numbers you can represent with one Byte.
 0 means that the component is not shining at all (i.e. it is black), 255 means that it is shining as bright as possible.

-The Histogram is merely statistics; it shows how often a component of a certain brightness occurs.
-So what the Histogram then does is actually quite simple:
+The histogram is merely statistics: it shows how often a component of a certain brightness occurs.
+So what the histogram then does is actually quite simple: